Rafael2408/API-GRAPHQL-PIZZA/README.md

 # API-GRAPHQL-PIZZA
-# Try to copy your connection file on config/
+# Try to copy your config folder with your connection file on ./config/